 CONCLUSIONS: Marjolin’s ulcer has a rapid progression from local disease to widespread metastasis.
 Therefore, it is essential that wound-care providers are aware of the clinical signs and symptoms of malignant degeneration in chronic wounds.

-Keywords: Carcinoma, Squamous Cell - surgery, Aged, 80 and over, Humans, Lumbosacral Region, Male, Pressure Ulcer - complications, Skin Neoplasms - surgery, Surgical Flaps
+Keywords: Carcinoma, Squamous Cell - surgery, Aged, 80 and over, Lumbosacral Region, Pressure Ulcer - complications, Skin Neoplasms - surgery, Surgical Flaps

 22 September 2022 : Case reportRare Case of Persistently Depressed T Lymphocyte Subsets After SARS-CoV-2 Infection

 Am J Case Rep In Press; DOI: 10.12659/AJCR.937760

 22 September 2022 : Case reportCentral Retinal Vein Occlusion After Discontinuation of Rivaroxaban Therapy in a Young Patient with COVID-1...